-- Bring your birth partner or another family member or friend with you if you would like someone there for support.
+- Bring your or another family member or friend with you if you would like someone there for support.

-You can also download this list of tips to keep at hand on your phone.
+You can also download this checklist to keep at hand on your phone.

 Remember, there are no stupid questions.
 Your midwife is likely to have heard it all before and would much rather you ask too many questions than too few.